 Working in Australia

-If you are studying in Australia on a student visa, you are able to work part-time and do not need to apply for a work visa.
-Before you start working, it is important that you are aware of the working conditions that are attached to your student visa:
+If you are studying in Australia on a student visa, you can work part-time and do not need to apply for a work visa.
+Before you start working, it is very important that you are aware of the working conditions that are attached to your student visa:

 - During official University vacation periods (as per the academic calendar), you can work unlimited hours.